 In the Jet Data Manager, it is possible to set the fields to be used for the primary key in a table.
 This combination of fields should ensure that every record is the table is unique.

 If this is the cause, the issue is that the correct primary key should be researched further.
-Also, removing all fields from being present in the primary key will resolve the issue as well.
-This will not work, however, if the table is being incrementally loaded, as a primary key is required for incremental loading.
+Also, simply removing any field from being part of the primary key will resolve the issue.
+However, this is not feasible if the table is being incrementally loaded, as a primary key is required.